 Forex Trading Participants

-Being the biggest market, it is only natural that the Forex sector has multiple participants that fall into different demographic groups.
-As long as the legislative framework allows such activities, any individual with reasonable capital can be a retail trader and participate in the Forex market by placing orders on major, minor, or exotic currency pairs.
-However, beyond the retail trader, the Forex sector also has other major participants like the major commercial banks JPMorgan Chase, Citi, Barclays, and HSBC.
+The forex sector has multiple participants that fall into different demographic groups.
+As long as the legislative framework allows such activities, any individual with reasonable capital can be a retail trader and participate in the forex market by placing orders on major, minor, or exotic currency pairs.
+However, there is more than the retail trader’s interest to consider.
+The forex sector also has other major participants like the major commercial banks of J.P.
+Morgan Chase, Citi, Barclays, and HSBC.

 Bank’s Forex Market Share 2020